DrPhilippBillion/Digital-Accompanying-Documents-in-ONE-Record/1R_GoodPractice_digitalAccompDocs.md

 # Digital-Accompanying-Documents-in-ONE-Record

-## Basics
+## Basic Information

-### Purpose
+### Objective
 The purpose of this document is to provide a Good Practice for using Digital Accompanying documents in an IATA ONE Record-based data eco-system

+## Target audience
+This document can be used by any party with the interest of using digital accompanying documents in ONE Record.

+## Geographical coverage
+As there are no legal or operational restrictions, the solution can be used world wide.

 ### Creators
 This document is the outcome of a ONE Record pilot project with the "Digitales Testfeld Air Cargo" by the German air cargo community.
 Parties/Persons involved were:

 Lufthansa Cargo, Philipp Billion (in lead)
+CHI International, Oliver Meschkov
+Fraunhofer IML, Oliver Ditz
+Lufthansa Industry Solutions, Daniel Döppner

+## Continous development and availability

+This document is to be used and continously developed, even if the current major stakeholders should move to other topics.
+Thus a "handover" in Github is planned if responsibilities should shift.

+## Publication date, version and history

+Publication date, version and history should be provided by the Github version control system and not be duplicated here.

+## Dependencies

+### Standards used:

+The ONE Record business ontology version as of APR 13, 2022 was used [Working draft Ontology of 2022APR13](https://github.com/IATA-Cargo/ONE-Record/blob/bbe86e364b04d6a6279f0ab6e9ee47e1905ec9c4/working_draft/ontology/IATA-1R-DM-Ontology.ttl).

+The ONE Record API and security specification draft witout a version as of APR 13, 2022 was used (no link available yet).

+(no ONE Record server implementation yet)

 ## Assumptions
-One or more stakeholders are able to provide digital accompanying documents
+One or more stakeholders are able to provide digital accompanying documents, One or more stakeholders are able to consume digital accompanying documents

 ## Process